adrianxsalazar/adrianxsalazar.github.io/_pages/cv.md

   - /resume
 ---

-{% include base_path %}

-You can downdload a detailed pdf version of my CV in the following link: [CV](https://adrianxsalazar.github.io/files/Adrian_Salazar_Research_CV.pdf)
+You can downdload a detailed pdf version of my CV in the following link [CV](https://adrianxsalazar.github.io/files/Adrian_Salazar_Research_CV.pdf).
+To know in more detail about me and my projects, you can always visit other sections of this website.

 Education
 ======